dataworks/smarthire/app/README.md

 # SmartHire Web Application

 The SmartHire web app is a Node.js application to allow search and display of data.
-Setting up the front-end requires configuring Node.js to be able to connect to Elasticsearch or Amazon S3 and installing the required packages.
+Setting up the server requires configuring Node.js to be able to connect to Elasticsearch or Amazon S3 and installing the required packages.

 ## Server Set Up